CarrieMorar/FHELegalConsultation/TESTING_SUMMARY.md

 ## ✅ Testing Infrastructure Complete

-This document summarizes the comprehensive testing infrastructure implemented for the Anonymous Legal Consultation Platform following the common patterns from `CASE1_100_TEST_COMMON_PATTERNS.md`.
+This document summarizes the comprehensive testing infrastructure implemented for the Anonymous Legal Consultation Platform following the common patterns .

 ---